Four Steps to Financial Freedom™

 THERE WILL BE ADDITIONAL ATTORNEYS FEES AND COSTS FOR REPRESENTATION IN THE STATE COURT.
 DON’T WAIT UNTIL THE LAST MOMENT!!

-- Itemized monthly income and supporting documents to show how calculated over the prior 6 months
+- Itemized monthly income and supporting documents for the prior six months

 - Tax returns to be filed at any time during the case and for the year immediately prior

 - Photo identification and social security card or other proof of social security number issued by some governmental authority